 A lot of what we know is grounded in stories.
-Some stories tend to repeat themselves, and once they do enough, it's been hypothesized that we genericize the stories into something called a schema.
+Some stories tend to repeat themselves, and once they do enough, it's been hypothesized that we genericize the stories into something called a script or narrative schema.
 I work to extract this type of world knowledge from language data and apply it to problems that would otherwise be inaccessible to quantitative analysis.

-My dissertation focuses on the extraction of these sorts of schemas---particularly leveraging and improving techniques pioneered by Nate Chambers and Dan Jurafsky---to understand their distribution and properties, and how to apply this knowledge to practical, real-world tasks.
+My dissertation focused on the extraction of these sorts of schemas---particularly leveraging and improving techniques pioneered by Nate Chambers and Dan Jurafsky---to understand their distribution and properties, and how to apply this knowledge to practical, real-world tasks.

 You can find more information on this thread of research here.